-Throughout the year we celebrate the holidays in ways both silly and somber, from a Purim party at an ice rink to chanting Eicha (Lamentations) at sunset on erev Tisha B’Av.
-We glean crops at Sukkot, learn at Shavuot, and eat way too many latkes at Hanukkah.
+We celebrate the holidays in ways both silly and somber, from a Purim party at an ice rink to chanting Eicha (Lamentations) at sunset on erev Tisha B’Av.
+We glean crops at Sukkot, learn at Shavuot, and eat way too many latkes at Chanukah.

 Our education programs are designed to families forge identity and generate personally meaningful Jewish life.
 With programs for children and parents to learn both together and separately, we offer experiential, hands-on, and inquiry-based learning.